aapoliakova/test_task_extly_/README.md

 ```

+In case you need more details on finetuning
-I also provided training code snipet in case you need more configuration details.
+I also provided two code snippets for training with all configuration.

+DreamBooth LoRA
 ```
 accelerate launch train_dreambooth_lora_sdxl.py \
   --pretrained_model_name_or_path="stabilityai/stable-diffusion-xl-base-1.0"  \